 - Fewer infections

-- Lower rate of SIDS and other forms of infant death
+- Lower rate of sudden infant death syndrome (SIDS) and other forms of infant death

 - Lower rates of childhood cancer, diabetes and asthma